 Common mixture ratio is 50% coolant and 50% demineralized water.In a warm/hot climates, it is counter productive to have more coolant than water just because you want to raise boiling point to prevent overheat.
 Because of relatively high ambient temperature, a medium for fast heat transfer is needed.
 It is not good to exceed 70% water, 30% coolant in order not to loose protection of the engine.

 Coolant concentrate shouldbe ddiluted with demineralized water only.
 If common water like tap water is used, the result is a coolant that is already degraded.

-Also, that there is coolant concentrate which will have to be diluted and there is pre-mixed which is mostly 50/50 mixture ratio of concentrated coolant and water.
-Always refer to the container of the coolant you buy for information.
+Also, there is coolant concentrate which will have to be diluted and there is pre-mixed coolant which is mostly 50/50 mixture ratio of concentrated coolant and water.
+Always refer to the container label of the coolant you buy for information.

 Warning!
 Never mix coolant of different types or composition and color.
 If you have to change the coolant that you are using, you must do a thorough radiator flush.